wemake-services/wemake-vue-template/template/docs/template/faq.md

 We have struggled with `ssr` for long enough, and we don't want to go back.

 Also, `Nuxt`'s predefined build configuration suits us very well.
-Wide choice of plugins also allows to solve problems faster.
+Wide choice of plugins also allows solving problems faster.

 ## Do you support Prettier?